lite-xl/lite-xl.github.io/docs/developer-guide/background-tasks.md

 ---
-description: Learn how to use background tasks
-                to perform long-running operations.
+description: Learn how to use background tasks to perform long-running operations in Lite XL.
 ---

 Lite XL performs a few long-running tasks in the background, such as syntax highlighting, project search and filesystem monitoring.
 Lite XL implements background tasks with Lua coroutines, ensuring that the program runs on a single thread.

 To schedule a background task for execution, you can use `core.add_thread()`.
 This function accepts a coroutine function, a weak reference to an object, and other arguments to pass to the coroutine function.

 The coroutine function takes any arguments passed into `core.add_thread()` and should call `coroutine.yield()` with the timeout in seconds.